Blog Nutrition Can You Eat Coffee Beans? Yes, but With Caution

 There are many different ways to eat coffee beans.
 The most popular way is to simply pop them in your mouth and chew.

-Another option is to grind the beans into a powder and sprinkle it on other foods.
-This can be done with a coffee grinder or by using a mortar and pestle.
+Another option is to grind the beans into a powder and sprinkle this onto other foods.
+This can be done using a coffee grinder or a mortar and pestle.

 You can also add coffee beans to baked goods or smoothies.
-Just be sure to grind the beans first to prevent them from damaging your teeth.
+Just make sure to grind the beans first to prevent them from damaging your teeth.

 Some coffee bean recipes include:

-As the name suggests, these beans are simply coffee beans that are coated in chocolate.
+As the name suggests, these beans are simply coffee beans coated in chocolate.

 • 1 cup whole roasted coffee beans (medium or dark roast)